primegap-list-project/primegap-list-project.github.io/_posts/project/2022-06-24-classification-format.md

 [In the future](https://github.com/sethtroisi/prime-gap-record-server/issues/1)
 small gaps (think gap <= 5000) will have bounding primes certified prime and all intermittent integers checked.
-This is the highest level of certainty that can be achieved and these gaps would/will be marked with a capital "C".
+This is the highest level of certainty that can be achieved and these gaps will be marked with a capital "C".

 ## How can I upgrade the classification?